Frequently Asked Questions

 Students who are granted admission to a Direct Entry program are not required to complete course(s) in the previous semester(s)/year(s), toward their core program/major/option unless specifically told to do so in their offer of admission.

-For example, students granted admission to the third year of a Ryerson program are not required to complete courses from semesters one through four towards their core program/plan unless specifically told to do so in their offer of admission.
+For example, students granted admission to the third year of a TMU program are not required to complete courses from semesters one through four towards their core program/plan unless specifically told to do so in their offer of admission.

 Therefore, any first or second year course that you have been exempted from taking can be used towards minor requirements without transfer credit application if applicable.

-No. Lower Level Lliberal Studies (LLLS) courses may not be used for Upper Level Liberal Studies (ULLS), but ULLS courses may be used for LLLS requirements.
+No. Lower Level Liberal Studies (LLLS) courses may not be used for Upper Level Liberal Studies (ULLS), but ULLS courses may be used for LLLS requirements.
 For more information refer to the Undergraduate Calendar.

 You must upgrade some of the courses you have low grades in, or take replacement courses to increase your GPA.